 As a dancing student, if you think you are a bit obese, it is good to also indulge yourself in some basic exercises like running, yoga, etc.

-Can Too Much Of Dancing Cause Ankle Injuries in Dancers?
+Can Too Much Dancing Cause Ankle Injuries in Dancers?

-Yes, it can, especially if your ankle is at risk if you are involved in too much dancing without proper protection and support.
+Yes, it absolutely can—especially if you’re dancing intensively without proper protection and support.

 The conclusion